Butterflies and Moths (Lepidoptera) collection

 British species are well represented with 97% species coverage.
 We hold approximately 50,000 specimens of British micro-Lepidoptera, primarily F.N.
 Pierce and A.C.
 Vine material, the Pierce specimens complement genitalia slides housed at the Natural History Museum, London.

 Approximately 120,000 specimens of British macro-Lepidoptera, primarily from the collections of S.R.
 Fraser, J.S.
 Greenhill, A.H.
-Hamm, A. Robinson, I. Rutherford, H.B.
+Hamm, S.M.
+Palmer, A. Robinson, I. Rutherford, H.B.
 Turner and H. Willoughby-Ellis.
 The museum also houses the Lepidoptera collection of the Lancashire & Cheshire Entomological Society which contains material from B.B.
 Snell amongst other collectors.

 World collections